Approaching Recent World History Through Film

 0. How to Use This Book 1.
 Introduction: World History Through Film 2.
 Historical Biographical Films and World History 3.
 Filmic Approaches to Global Conflict and War: Japanese Wartime Experiences 4.
 Comparative Approaches to Colonization and Decolonization on the Screen 5.
 Film and Global Migration, Immigration, and Mobility 6.
 Mass Violence, Oppression, and Global Conflict on Film 7.
 Problems of Political Economy on Film 8.
 World History Films as a Basis for Research and Writing

 Scott C.M.
-Bailey is Assistant Professor of History at Kansai Gaidai University in Hirakata, Japan.
+Bailey is Associate Professor of History at Kansai Gaidai University in Hirakata, Japan.
 He teaches courses on the history of modern Japan, history of Asia, and film and world history.